Guide: Your Optimal Free Prize Request in 2026

 Business Interest Do they have a credible reason to accept, such as internal visibility or access to a targeted audience?

 This grid avoids a classic mistake.
-Soliciting a well-known brand that is poorly aligned, then having to justify internally a partnership that is not clear.
+Soliciting a well-known brand but poorly aligned, then having to justify internally a partnership that is not clear.

 The internal network helps a lot, provided it is framed.
 A vague call like “if you know someone, let us know” mainly creates duplicates and awkward contacts.